Frankokratia

-The terms Frankokratia and Latinokratia derive from the name given by the Orthodox Greeks to the Western French and Italians who originated from territories that once belonged to the Frankish Empire, as this was the political entity that ruled much of the former Western Roman Empire after the collapse of Roman authority and power.
+The terms Frankokratia and Latinokratia derive from the name "Franks", given by the Orthodox Greeks to the Western French and Italians who originated from territories that once belonged to the Frankish Empire, the political entity that ruled much of the former Western Roman Empire after the collapse of Roman authority and power.
 The span of the Frankokratia period differs by region: the political situation proved highly volatile, as the Frankish states fragmented and changed hands, and the Greek successor states re-conquered many areas.

-With the exception of the Ionian Islands and some islands or forts that remained in Venetian hands until the turn of the 19th century, the, in some cases temporary, end of the Frankokratia in most Greek lands came with the Ottoman conquest, chiefly in the 14th to 17th centuries.
+While the Byzantine Empire itself was restored in 1261, many Greek areas nonetheless remained under the control of "Franks", especially of Venetians, as late as the Ottoman conquest.
+They were gradually captured by the Ottomans in the 14th to 17th centuries.
+The Ionian Islands and some islands or forts remained in Venetian hands until the turn of the 19th century.

 Latin states

 Latin Empire

 The Latin Empire (1204–1261), centered in Constantinople and encompassing Thrace and Bithynia, was created as the successor of the Byzantine Empire after the Fourth Crusade, while also exercising nominal suzerainty over the other Crusader principalities.
 Its territories were gradually reduced to little more than the capital, which was eventually captured by the Empire of Nicaea under the rule of Michael VIII Palaiologos in 1261.
+The Latin States comprised: